Location- and scale-free procedures for distinguishing between distribution tail models: Simulation study

-However, it turns out that the Jackson-type and Lewis-type tests as well as the test \eqref{test} are quite sensitive to the location parameter change.
-In Fig. \ref{fig:weibull2}, we provide the empirical rejection rates of all the tests considered in this section for three exponential distributions with density $p(x) = \exp(-(x-a)) I(x>a)$ and the values $a = -1, 0, 1$ of the location parameter, we set $n=5000,$ the significance level is $0.05$ and the number of samples is $m=1000.$ For $a=0$ the empirical type I error probabilities of all the tests are less than the significance level for all $k\le 1000$ ($k\le 800$ for the test \eqref{test}) whereas for $a = -1$ and $a=1$ the empirical type I error probabilities of all the tests except \eqref{test-location} increase substantially.
-Since even small changes of the location parameter cause the substantial changes in the statistical properties of the Jackson-type and Lewis type tests as well as the test \eqref{test}, then these tests should be applied in practice with great caution in the lack of information about the location parameter.
-We also note that the Jackson-type and Lewis-type tests cannot be applied for samples containing, in particular, only negative observations, that is additional difficulty when using them.
+However, the Jackson- and Lewis-type tests and the procedure \eqref{test} are quite sensitive to the location parameter.
+In Fig. \ref{fig:weibull2}, we provide the empirical type I error probabilities of all the tests and procedures considered in this section for the exponential density $p(x) = \exp(-(x-a)) I(x>a)$ and values $a = -1.5, 0, 1.5$ of the location parameter, with $n=2500.$ For $a=0,$ the empirical type I error probabilities of all the tests and procedures are below $\alpha$ for all $k\le 500$ ($k\le 400$ for the test \eqref{test}) whereas for $a = -1.5$ the empirical type I error probabilities of all the tests/procedures except \eqref{test-location} increase substantially.
+Moreover, for $a=1.5$ these probabilities for Lewis-type test are higher $0.05.$ Since even small changes of the location parameter can cause large changes in the properties of the Jackson- and Lewis-type tests as well as in \eqref{test}, they should be applied with great caution in practice when information about the location parameter is lacking.
+Moreover, these tests cannot be applied to samples containing only negative observations, an additional difficulty when using them.
+Summarizing the above, we can conclude that the use of the procedure \eqref{test-location} as compared to the other three procedures considered above is more beneficial for distinguishing between the classes $\mathcal{W}$ and $\mathcal{LW}.$

+\begin{remark} The procedure \eqref{test-location} seems to be quite conservative in the majority of situations (however, the same can be said about the Jackson-type test), the empirical type I error probabilities being very far from the nominal level $0.05.$ This phenomenon can be explained by the analogy with the uniformly most powerful test for testing $H_0 :\theta \le \theta_0$ versus $H_1: \theta> \theta_0$ if a parametric family of distributions $\mathcal{P} = \{P_\theta, \theta\in \Theta \subset \mathbb{R}\}$ possesses the monotone likelihood ratio property.
+This test is in fact conservative for every distribution from the null hypothesis except $P_{\theta_0}$ which acts as a "boundary" for the null hypothesis, or as a "separating distribution" (compare with $F_0$ in our setting) for classes $\mathcal{P}_0 = \{P_\theta, \theta<\theta_0\}$ and $\mathcal{P}_1 = \{P_\theta, \theta>\theta_0\}.$ The $C_0$- and $C$-conditions are somewhat analogs of the monotone likelihood ratio property for the procedures \eqref{test} and \eqref{test-location}, which are eventually conservative according to Corollary \ref{C1} and Corollary \ref{C2}, respectively. \end{remark}